Zlimon/runemanager/readme.md

 For this to work clan members must install a RuneLite plugin created for this purpose.
 This plugin is another project related to RuneManager, and will be worked on when RuneManager is complete.
 Currently, the task system is purely individually so there are no hiscores yet and users of the application are free to assign and complete as many tasks as they wish.

 ## Calendar & Events planning
 With the calendar, clan owners (and administrators) on RuneManager are able to provide clan members an easy way to inform and schedule when something clan related is about to happen.
-This calendar is synchronized with the clan events
+This calendar is synchronized with the clan events and follows the in-game time.

+## Leaderboards
+RuneManager allows clan members to show off their accomplishments.
+With the RuneLite plugin, clan members are able to show off their rare drops, milestones and much more that will be added later.

 ### Completed and fully functional
  - User registration & OSRS account linking